-The unaudited consolidated financial statements including the Consolidated Balance Sheets as of February 28, 2025 and November 30, 2024, the related Consolidated Statements of Income, Cash Flows and Stockholders' Deficit for the three months ended February 28, 2025 and February 29, 2024 have been prepared by Cryo-Cell International, Inc. pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial reporting.
+The unaudited consolidated financial statements including the Consolidated Balance Sheets as of May 31, 2025 and November 30, 2024, the related Consolidated Statements of Income for the three and six months ended May 31, 2025 and 2024, Cash Flows for the three and six months ended May 31, 2025 and 2024 and Stockholders' Deficit for the three and six months ended May 31, 2025 and 2024 have been prepared by Cryo-Cell International, Inc. pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial reporting.
 Certain financial information and note disclosures, which are normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, have been condensed or omitted pursuant to those rules and regulations.
 It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in the Company's November 30, 2024 Annual Report on Form 10-K. In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes in cash flows for all periods presented have been made.
-The results of operations for the three months ended February 28, 2025 are not necessarily indicative of the results expected for any interim period in the future or the entire year ending November 30, 2025.
+The results of operations for the three and six months ended May 31, 2025 are not necessarily indicative of the results expected for any interim period in the future or the entire year ending November 30, 2025.